Infinite-Impact-Insights/kig.re/_posts/2014-08-01-how-it-all-started.md

 ---
 layout: default
-title: How it All Started
+title: How It All Started
 ---

 I've been a software engineer or technical leader for most of my career, which approaches on 20 years (I just recently hit 40 earlier this year).
 I started coding when